EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Related Work

-\mypara{Referring Segmentation via Large Language Models.} In the context of the rapid development of Large Multimodal Models~\cite{llava,Qwen-VL,emu01,emu02}~(LMM), a number of works~\cite{lisa,lisa++, pixellm, perceptiongpt, u-llava, psalm} have leveraged these models to encode expression texts for referring expression segmentation tasks.
-LISA~\cite{lisa, lisa++} finetune LLaVA~\cite{llava} to make it able to answer questions related to segmentation with a fixed template like "\texttt{It is [SEG]}.", where the hidden embeddings at the place of special token \texttt{[SEG]} will be seen as multimodal features extracted by LMM.
-PixelLM~\cite{pixellm} extends LISA by building a segmentation codebook to enable multi-object segmentation.
-PerceptionGPT~\cite{perceptiongpt} proposes an end-to-end architecture. u-LLaVA~\cite{u-llava} supports multi-task.
-PSALM~\cite{psalm} imports mask tokens to LMM input for better performance.
-However, those methods tend to adopt heavy architectures, especially the LLMs or LMMs, leading to a heavy computation burden for downstream applications.
-In contrast, we find that lightweight vision-language models perform better for encode text prompts for referring image segmentation.
+\mypara{RES via Large Language Models.} In the context of the rapid development of Large Language Models~\citep{llava,Qwen-VL,emu01,emu02}~(LLM), a number of works~\citep{lisa,lisa++, pixellm, perceptiongpt, u-llava, psalm} have leveraged these models to encode expression texts for referring expression segmentation tasks.
+LISA~\citep{lisa, lisa++} finetunes LLaVA~\citep{llava} to make it answer questions related to segmentation with a fixed template like `\texttt{It is [SEG]}.', where the hidden embeddings at the place of special token \texttt{[SEG]} will be seen as multimodal features.
+PixelLM~\citep{pixellm} extends LISA by building a segmentation codebook to enable multi-object segmentation.
+PixelLLM~\citep{pixelLLM} empowers the vision-language model to take locations~(\eg, a set of points or boxes) as either inputs or outputs.
+PerceptionGPT~\citep{perceptiongpt} proposes an end-to-end architecture by designing a perception-enhanced vision language model, which improves inference efficiency. u-LLaVA~\citep{u-llava} supports multi-task, \eg, object grounding.
+PSALM~\citep{psalm} imports mask tokens to LLM input for better performance.
+However, LLMs neglect the text-to-image attention, which is proved essential for RES in our later experiments, leading to their sub-optimal performance.
+Additionally, they tend to adopt heavy architectures, especially the LLMs, leading to a heavy computation burden for downstream applications.
+In contrast, we find that lightweight early vision-language fusion models perform better for encode text prompts for referring image segmentation.